1. Overview

 PayPal Marketing named the 2 new subaccounts – PayPal Cash and PayPal Cash Plus

-The subaccount structure, new subaccount names, and effectiveness of the identity verification process were not part of the UX scope
+The subaccount structure, new subaccount names, and effectiveness of the identity verification process were not part of my scope

 Goals